graphql/graphiql/packages/vscode-graphql-syntax/README.md

 Whether fixing a bug or adding a new delimiter for your language, here are a few tips for you:

 1. TDD approach: add your bug case or new delimiter example to the relevant file in `tests/__fixtures__`
-1. run `yarn test -u` in the syntax extension workspace, and observe whether vscode-textmate tokenizes your example properly
+1. run `pnpm test -- -u` in the syntax extension workspace, and observe whether vscode-textmate tokenizes your example properly
 1. fix/update/add the relevant pattern, and repeat the above to see if the tokenization changes. you should see `meta.embedded.block.graphql`
-1. to test manually, run `yarn vsce:package` in the workspace and right click to install the bundled vsix extension, and open the fixture file
+1. to test manually, run `pnpm vsce:package` in the workspace and right click to install the bundled vsix extension, and open the fixture file

 <span id="adding-a-lang"></span>